 Just when you thought the fun was over, you need to catch a ‘Tru Blue’ system down off the Zipline platform.
 Both the Aerial Park and Zipline have these ‘Tru Blue’ systems which are aptly named the ‘Leap of Faith’.
 The system is designed to catch you as soon you take a walk off the platform.
 Jumping off platforms and having complete faith in the gear that connects you is not for the faint hearted.
 But it sure is fun!!

-Tip: The Aerial Park and Zipline are run by different teams.
+The Aerial Park and Zipline are run by different teams.
 You need to complete waivers and receive safety information and gear for each activity.
 See the team at Guest Services to chat where to go and who to meet.

-When planning your getaway to Fernie, check out the Tourism Fernie website.
+If you’re planning your getaway to Fernie, check out the Tourism Fernie website.
 The website is loaded with information about Activities, Culture, Events, special Packages and Offers.
 There is even a planning tool that will help give you fantastic ideas on what to do.

 At Red Tree Lodge, we use the Tourism Fernie website to plan our adventures and check up to date event information.
 You can find tons of information about the Fernie Alpine Resort Aerial Park & Zipline including dates of operation, rates, height/weight restrictions and more!